kolleykalyani/Docker-Interview/README.md

 ### Difference b/w container and virtual machine ?

-Container is a lightweight.
+1.Container is a lightweight.

-Isolated environment that runs on a shared os kernel.
+2.Isolated environment that runs on a shared os kernel.

-It allows faster startup times and reduced resource overhead compared to VM's.
+3.It allows faster startup times and reduced resource overhead compared to VM's.

 VM, on the other hand, emulat ean entire physical computer.

 Includes its own operating system.

 The resources are required more to run.

 ### What is a docker image ?